SeyoungKimLab/Ornaments/README.md

 -t <opt>: 		set opt to ornaments for ornament personalized transcriptome or
-						to diploid for diploid personalized transcriptome -o <file_ptr>:		output file containing ornament or diploid personalized transcriptome -s <SAMPLE>: 		the name that refers to the sample in the VCF file.
+						to diploid for diploid personalized transcriptome -o <file_ptr>:		output file containing ornament or diploid personalized transcriptome -s <SAMPLE>: 		the sample name in the VCF file, i.e. "HG00405" -k <kmer_len>: 		the length of kmer to use for ornament transcriptome construction, default = 31
 ```

-[Comment]: In the code block above, the description of SAMPLE is not clear.
-See my comments on SAMPLE above as well.
-They are related comments.

 Diploid personalized transcriptome contains left (suffixed by `_L`) and right
 (suffixed by `_R`) alleles for each transcript,